 To many visitors to the park, this view is their first introduction to the spectacular scenery of Glacier National Park.
 This iconic view from Apgar, at the foot of Lake McDonald, really shows what Glacier is all about...big glacially carved lakes, vast wild views of the high peaks along the Continental Divide, and the ever-changing forests that blanket much of the lower elevations.
 It's no wonder that for many people when they think of Glacier, they think of this view.

 This was the first webcam view that Glacier National Park offered.
 Originally it was only going to be a test until a better location was found, but it turns out that this view has a large following.
-This time of year you might see deer or ground squirrels in the grass and increased traffic in the distance as the park gets ready for summer.
+This time of year you might see deer wandering around Park Headquarters and employees as they come and go to the office.
+Once the snow falls, if it's of the right consistency, a snowman or two often make an appearance.

 St. Mary Visitor Center

 Red Eagle Mountain looms on the horizon in the background.
-The meadows around St. Mary are lush and green this time of year, but by mid-summer they will start to turn golden.
+The meadows in the foreground are good places to look for elk in the Fall and Winter, especially around sunrise.
 The St. Mary Entrance Station is just out of view to the left, so you will often see cars, as they enter the park.

 Thanks to Glacier Electric for placing the pole here for the osprey.
 The pole allows them to nest without building on the power transformers on a nearby power pole.